Marin Art Directory

 The San Anselmo Arts Commission was established in July 1996 by Town Council with the goal of adding to the cultural character of Ross Valley through any form of artistic expression.
 The objectives include providing a structure to facilitate the creation of art in all disciplines in the community, promoting and exhibiting art and cultural works produced by Ross Valley artists, and promoting art education in the community and schools.

 The mission of the Sausalito Art Festival Foundation is to encourage, promote and support the arts for the community.
 The Sausalito Art Festival, a waterfront event, is held annually on Labor Day Weekend.
-The 65th Annual Sausalito Art Festival was held September 2-4, 2017.
+The 66th Annual Sausalito Art Festival will be held Labor Day Weekend, September, 2018.
+The deadline to apply is Thursday March 15, 2018.

 The Tiburon Art Festival has been on hiatus since 2014: “We’ve gone on a journey of self discovery and hope to be back refreshed and better than ever in 2015.” – Tiburon, California